damianhakert/damianhakert.github.io/source/jobs/ux-designer/index.md

 2. Issues assigned to future milestones
 3. Issues not assigned to a milestone

-When done with an ux issue remove the ux label and add the next [workflow label](https://gitlab.com/gitlab-org/gitlab-ce/blob/master/PROCESS.md#workflow-labels) which is probable the frontend label.
+When done with an ux issue remove the ux label and add the next [workflow label](https://gitlab.com/gitlab-org/gitlab-ce/blob/master/PROCESS.md#workflow-labels) which is probably the frontend label.

 ## Success Criteria